Black background with white dashed line across the middle, resembling a road or border

 SHERIFF’S act?

-Each local Sheriff’s Office operates within its Local Government Area (LGA).
-It is led by a locally elected Sheriff, who may employ Deputies, and other Sheriff’s Officers & staff who live and work in the same community.
+Each Sheriff’s Office is established & jurisdictionally-bound to its Local Government Area (LGA).
+It is led by a locally elected Sheriff, who may employ Deputies, and other Sheriff’s office staff who live and work in the same community as you do.

 Sheriffs are not police.
-Their role is civic and community-focused:
+Their role is preventative and community-focused:

 Every local Sheriff’s Office has clear limits: its jurisdiction ends at the LGA boundary; its authority comes only from existing state legislation; and its accountability is to the people who elect it.

-Without adding to — or granting any extra powers within — an already overworked system, it simply relieves QPS and refocuses what laws and powers we already have, back on safety, order, and trust within the community.
+Without adding to or granting any extra powers within an already overworked system by relieving police and their resources, reapproaching the laws and powers we already have back on public safety, order, and trust within the community.

 About the Act